 Both dormitories are located very close to the classrooms and the Office of International Affairs.
 This gives you the opportunity to enjoy your living experience within a convenient and comfortable environment and global community network.

 On-campus housing is not guaranteed.
 If you are not approved for on-campus housing, Yonsei University will offer alternative off-campus options.
 You also have the option of arranging your own off-campus housing.
+If you are not comfortable with the possibility of living off campus, please consider a different program.

 There is no meal plan for this program.
 You may choose to purchase meals in the cafeteria, cook, or eat out at local restaurants.